Inverse problem of analog gravity systems II: Rotation and energy-dependent boundary conditions: Application and results

 Now, we investigate the impact of different angular momentum parameters $m$ in our inverse method.
 In Fig.~\ref{wkbequivpotm5}, we contrast the WKB-equivalent potentials, reconstructed by employing our inverse techniques, and the associated family of energy-dependent potentials for a certain range of energy values.
 The comparison between the transmissions computed from these energy-dependent potentials and their corresponding WKB-equivalent potentials are shown in Fig.~\ref{transmmminus8}.

-As discussed in Ref.~\cite{Albuquerque:2023lzw} for the non-rotating case, $m$ controls the height of the potential barrier.
-Hence, a larger value of $m$ implies a larger number of resonant quasi-stationary modes, and accordingly, a higher overall accuracy for the reconstruction.
+As discussed in Ref.~\cite{Albuquerque:2023lzw} for the nonrotating case, $m$ controls the height of the potential barrier.
+Hence, a larger value of $m$ implies a larger number of resonant quasistationary modes, and accordingly, a higher overall accuracy for the reconstruction.
 For the more general rotating case, a similar qualitative behavior is expected.
 We illustrate this in Fig.~\ref{wkbequivpotm5}, where one can see the impact of the absolute value of $m$ for the height of the reconstructed potentials (read $E_\mathrm{vertex}$); and in the associated number of resonant peaks for the transmission curves in Fig.~\ref{transmmminus8}.
 In terms of the reconstruction's overall quality, we see a considerable difference in the accuracy of the reconstructed transmissions when comparing results for $m=10$ with the ones for $m=5$.
 This is expected because the underlying WKB theory should become more accurate for large values of $m$.

-Furthermore, an additional analysis that can only be carried out when we consider rotating regimes concerns applying our inverse method to investigate the scattering of counter-rotating waves, rather than co-rotating ones.
-For non-zero rotating parameter $C$, the incident acoustic waves can be both oriented in the vortex's rotating/absorbing direction or, oppositely, in a contrary direction.
-Those scenarios correspond to co-rotating and counter-rotating waves, respectively.
-Co-rotating waves are represented by a positive angular momentum $m$, while counter-rotating waves have negative $m$.
-So far, we have only considered the co-rotating regime.
-Considering the counter-rotating regime is interesting because it can lead to instabilities, especially if large $m$ modes are excited.
+Furthermore, an additional analysis that can only be carried out when we consider rotating regimes concerns applying our inverse method to investigate the scattering of counterrotating waves, rather than co-rotating ones.
+For nonzero rotating parameter $C$, the incident acoustic waves can be both oriented in the vortex's rotating/absorbing direction or, oppositely, in a contrary direction.
+Those scenarios correspond to corotating and counterrotating waves, respectively.
+Corotating waves are represented by a positive angular momentum $m$, while counterrotating waves have negative $m$.
+So far, we have only considered the corotating regime.
+Considering the counterrotating regime is interesting because it can lead to instabilities, especially if large $m$ modes are excited.